 Dr Haggai Maron

 Haggai is a Research Scientist at NVIDIA Research and a member of NVIDIA's TLV lab.
-His main fields of interest are machine learning, optimization and shape analysis.
-More specifically, he is working on applying deep learning to irregular domains (e.g., graphs, point clouds, and surfaces) and graph/shape matching problems.
+His main fields of interest are machine learning, optimization, and shape analysis.
+In particular, he is working on applying deep learning to irregular domains (e.g., sets, graphs, point clouds, and surfaces), usually by leveraging their symmetry structure.
 He completed his Ph.D. in 2019 at the Weizmann Institute of Science under the supervision of Prof. Yaron Lipman.
 He will be joining the Faculty of Electrical and Computer Engineering at the Technion as an Assistant Professor in 2023.

 Generalized Laplacian positional encoding for graph learning

 Laplacian positional encoding (LPE), i.e. using the graph laplacian eigenvectors as input node features to GNNs [1,2,3], has emerged as a successful and popular positional encoding scheme in the past few years.
 Nevertheless, the space of positional encodings on graphs is largely unexplored.
 Following the observation that laplacian eigenvectors are a solution to a specific problem: minimizing the L2 distance between node embeddings, weighted by their affinity score (see , section 3.1), our intention is to generalize LPEs to a family of positional encodings defined by the minimisers of the same function with general Lp norms (for p!=2).